 ALSO READBritain clamps down on spread betting industry Fibre upgrade cost traps Britain in cyber slow lane Britain has a Brexit backup plan if talks fail, says minister Britain seeks interventionist approach to drive post-Brexit industrial revival Britain launches interventionist drive for post-Brexit industrial revival

-British tennis ace Andy Murray continued to lead the men's Association of Tennis Professionals world singles rankings, released on Monday.
+Britain's Andy Murray continued to lead the men's Association of Tennis Professionals (ATP) world singles rankings released on Monday.

-Serbian Novak Djokovic came in second, followed by Swiss Stan Wawrinka and Roger Federer in third and fourth place, respectively, reports Efe.
+Serbian Novak Djokovic came in second, followed by Swiss Stan Wawrinka and compatriot Roger Federer, respectively, reports Efe.

 The current ATP rankings and point scores are as follows:1.
 Andy Murray (Britain) 11,270 points

 4. Roger Federer (Switzerland) 5,125

 6. Milos Raonic (Canada) 4,135

 7. Marin Cilic (Croatia) 3,725

 9. Dominic Thiem (Austria) 3,615